Our Research

 Research Collaborations

-Biology with X-ray Free Electron Lasers (BioXFEL) is a Science and Technology Center established by the National Science Foundation.
-BioXFEL represents a new paradigm for materials science research.
-For the first time, data sciences, physics, materials and chemistry of soft matter are converging to enable scientists to view the shape of a molecule as well as how it changes in real-time.
+Biology with X-ray Free Electron Lasers (BioXFEL) is a former Science and Technology Center established by the National Science Foundation.
+BioXFEL represented a new paradigm for materials science research.
+For the first time, data sciences, physics, materials and chemistry of soft matter converged to enable scientists to view the shape of a molecule as well as how it changes in real-time.
 The research can potentially transform a broad range of scientific fields focused on structural biology and drug development, and extend it to potential innovations in environmental technologies and development of new materials.

 The Collaboratory for a Regenerative Economy (CoRE) is an integrated research, education and civic entrepreneurship initiative that links materials design with manufacturing technologies in coordination with the needs of industry and front-line communities.
 Our aim is to advance, in an accelerated manner, science-based solutions that enhance human and social capital.